hglm/detex/README.md

 Additionally, loading of KTX and DDS texture files is supported.

-Included is a simple texture file viewer program.
+Included is a simple texture file viewer program as well as a command line utility to convert between texture file formats.